Rand1804/self-study/Rust/The.Rust.Programming.Language/README.md

 The other reason to use inheritance relates to the type system: to enable a child type to be used in the same places as the parent type.
 This is also called *polymorphism*, which means that you can substitute multiple objects for each other at runtime if they share certain characteristics.

 This vector is of type `Box<dyn Draw>`, which is a trait object; it’s a stand-in for any type inside a Box that implements the Draw trait.

+The advantage of using trait objects and Rust’s type system to write code similar to code using duck typing is that we never have to check whether a value implements a particular method at runtime or worry about getting errors if a value doesn’t implement a method but we call it anyway.
+Rust won’t compile our code if the values don’t implement the traits that the trait objects need.

+We need to set `state` to `None` temporarily rather than setting it directly with code like `self.state = self.state.request_review();` to get ownership of the `state` value.
+This ensures `Post` can’t use the old `state` value after we’ve transformed it into a new state.